-Principle 9: The bank's board of directors has the ultimate responsibility for ensuring that senior management establishes and maintains an adequate, effective and efficient internal control framework and internal audit function.
+Principle 9: The bank's board of directors has the ultimate responsibility for ensuring that senior management establishes and maintains an adequate, effective and efficient internal control system and, accordingly, the board should support the internal audit function in discharging its duties effectively.

-- 43. At least once a year, the board of directors should review the effectiveness and efficiency of the internal control framework based, in part, on information provided by the internal audit function.
+48. At least once a year, the board of directors should review the effectiveness and efficiency of the internal control system based, in part, on information provided by the internal audit function.
 Moreover, as part of their oversight responsibilities, the board of directors should review the performance of the internal audit function.
-From time to time, the board of directors should consider commissioning an independent review of the internal audit function. - 44.
-Senior management is responsible for developing an internal control framework that identifies, measures, monitors and controls all risks faced by the bank.
+From time to time, the board of directors should consider commissioning an independent external quality assurance review of the internal audit function.

+49. Senior management is responsible for developing an internal control framework that identifies, measures, monitors and controls all risks faced by the bank.
 It should maintain an organisational structure that clearly assigns responsibility, authority and reporting relationships and ensures that delegated responsibilities are effectively carried out.
-It is an established practice for senior management to report to the board of directors on the scope and performance of the internal control framework. - 45.
-Senior management should inform the internal audit function of new developments, initiatives, projects, products and operational changes and ensure that all associated risks, known and anticipated, are identified and communicated at an early stage. - 46.
-Senior management should be accountable for ensuring that timely and appropriate actions are taken on all internal audit findings and recommendations. - 47.
-Senior management should ensure that the head of internal audit has available the necessary resources, financial and otherwise, to carry out his or her duties commensurate with the approved annual audit plan.
+It is an established practice for senior management to report to the board of directors on the scope and performance of the internal control framework.

+50. Senior management should inform the internal audit function of new developments, initiatives, projects, products and operational changes and ensure that all associated risks, known and anticipated, are identified and communicated at an early stage.

+51. Senior management should be accountable for ensuring that timely and appropriate actions are taken on all internal audit findings and recommendations.

+52. Senior management should ensure that the head of internal audit has the necessary resources, financial and otherwise, available to carry out his or her duties commensurate with the annual internal audit plan, scope and budget approved by the audit committee.